Transvision Vamp: Post-split activity and reunion

 Anthony Doughty (Tex Axile) joined a band called Max, with Matthew Ashman, Kevin Mooney, John Reynolds and John Keogh in which he played keyboards.
 They released a Trevor Horn-produced album Silence Running in 1992.
 Keogh died soon after the release and Ashman a couple of years later.
 Doughty continues to release solo albums on his own label.
 Parsons, meanwhile, joined British post-grunge band Bush, who would achieve commercial success in the 1990s.

-Wendy James embarked on a solo career, first with a collaboration with her 1993 album Now Ain't the Time for Your Tears, which reached number 43 on the UK Albums Chart.The lead single, "The Nameless One", reached 34 on the UK Singles Chart, while the second single, "London's Brilliant", peaked at only number 62 while the third single, "Do You Know What I'm Saying?", reached number 78 in the UK.
+Wendy James embarked on a solo career, first with a collaboration with Elvis Costello with her 1993 album Now Ain't the Time for Your Tears, which reached number 43 on the UK Albums Chart.The lead single, "The Nameless One", reached 34 on the UK Singles Chart, while the second single, "London's Brilliant", peaked at only number 62 while the third single, "Do You Know What I'm Saying?", reached number 78 in the UK.
 MCA and James parted company in August of that same year.
 In 2004, James formed a band named Racine, with which she released two albums.
 A single, "Grease Monkey", charted at number 114 in the UK in April 2005.
 Racine broke up and closed down their official band site in December 2008.

 In July 2025, James announced that she had reformed Transvision Vamp with a new lineup, including a returning Dave Parsons and two new members: Thurston Moore collaborator Alex Ward on guitar and Nick Cave and the Bad Seeds drummer James Sclavunos.
 The band's co-founder and songwriter, Sayer, is not part of the new lineup.